 I came to a spot in the road where it widened ever so slightly.
 I could see very little in the distance due to the height of the corn.
 I pulled to the side of the road and got out.
 It was quiet.
 I grabbed my phone and snapped a picture of the trees next to the road.
 As I was about to leave, something spoke to me.
 Just try your camera again.
 Maybe the battery… rejuvenated itself, or something.
 I grabbed my camera and rotated the switch to ‘On.’
 The battery bar which had shown one bar just two hours before, not even enough juice to activate the shutter, now showed ‘Full.’
 Without hesitation, I turned and snapped the photos below in full auto mode, afraid the battery would give out.
 It didn’t.

 I don’t know what happened with the battery.
 I chalk it up as a mystery.
 I gave some thought to all the places I passed by because I thought my battery was dead.
 I wondered whether I would have found myself in this place at all if the battery had been working.
 Probably not.
-And I would have never gotten these photos.
+And I would have never taken these photos.
 The beautiful colors of the first day of fall in North Dakota.
 Sometimes things just happen, and I’m not about to ask why.
+Enjoy the season.

 Photos by Troy, copyright Sonic Tremor Media LLC